GBaumes/capstone-weather-app/README.md

 ## Running the app

-To run this project first download and install node and the npm package manager that comes with it: https://nodejs.org/en/download/current
+To run this project first download and install node and the node package manager (npm) that comes with it: https://nodejs.org/en/download/current

 Once installed clone this repo into a directory on your computer and change directory into the frontend folder: